LL-Pengfei/CS1010-AY1819S1-Personal/docs/08-if-else.md

 }
 ```

-would not be evaluated to `true` as expected!
+would not be evaluated as `true` as expected!

 Thus, to compare real numbers, we normally allow some errors in comparisons -- we want the absolute difference between `sum` and `expected_value` to be small enough.
 ```C